 Friendly people, fantastic seafood, ramen, Japan's biggest festival, and pristine nature

 Great food and even better company reign supreme in Fukuoka, the relaxed port town that is at the heart of life on Kyushu , Japan's third-largest island.
-The city is the fastest growing in Japan and has benefited throughout its history from its proximity to mainland Asia.
+The city is the fastest growing in Japan and has engaged in cultural exchange throughout its history from its proximity to mainland Asia.

-- Fukuoka City has some of Japan's best food and is the home of tonkotsu ramen
+- Fukuoka City has some of Japan's best food, and tonkotsu ramen is especially popular

-- Fukuoka hosts Dontaku, Japan's largest festival, and innumerable smaller festivals
+- Fukuoka hosts Dontaku, Japan's largest festival, and various other festivals

 - Fukuoka's compact size makes it a great place to enjoy both the sea and the mountains